Design Enabling Panel presenting

 Each development proposal is allocated a 1-hour slot of which the architect/designer should allow a maximum of 20 minutes for the presentation, which will be followed by questions, comments and recommendations from Panel Members.
 The presentation should include a brief introduction to the scheme, background, aims, concept and describe the scheme with reference to the plans and drawings.

-We strongly advise seeing projects at an early stage so that any changes and recommendations can be taken on board.
+We strongly advise to see projects at an early stage so that any changes and recommendations can be taken on board.
 We are not looking for detailed plans, but an overall understanding of the project and its relationship with the context.

 Presentation materials must be clear and legible, allowing the scheme to be clearly viewed and understood.
 Schemes should be presented using A1 design panels, these will allow flexibility in particular comparing various aspects with discussion taking place around the display boards.
 Ideally, the images shown on the A1 design panels should also be used for the compilation of a PowerPoint presentation so that everyone in the meeting can have a better grasp of the overall design idea of the scheme.

 Supporting materials including drawings, photographs, models are encouraged where they provide a greater understanding of the project.
 3D fly-throughs are also encouraged if they add value to the information that has already been provided.

 The presentation should be clear on the aspirations of the project as well as the understanding of the context and how the projects sits and relates within its surroundings.